Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: Case-by-case description of

-\begin{proposition} Let $Z$ be a smooth conic in $\sC'_0$, and consider the Abel--Jacobi map $\sC'_0\to J(Y)$.
-Its codifferential at $Z$ has rank 3, and the Abel--Jacobi map factors through $f\colon\sC'_0\to \sC$. \end{proposition}
+\begin{proposition} Let $Z$ be a smooth conic in $\sC'_0$.
+The map $\Psi$ factors through $f\colon\sC'_0\to \sC$ and its codifferential has rank 3 at $Z$. \end{proposition}

-\begin{proof} The restriction of the Abel--Jacobi map to $\sC'_0$ is constant on pencils of curves, so it factors through $f$.
-We use diagram \eqref{eq_diagram_AJ_codiff} to study the codifferential (take $W$ to be weighted projective space $\mathbb{P}(1,1,1,1,2)$ , which implies $N_{Y/W}\simeq \sO_Y(4)$).
+\begin{proof} The restriction of the Abel--Jacobi map to $\sC'_0$ is constant on pencils of curves, so it factors through $f$ (so in particular $\rk\psi_Z^\vee\leq 3$).
 Recall that the lower row of \eqref{eq_diagram_AJ_codiff} is part of the long exact sequence associated to